 5S&P 500 TR Index is an unmanaged index of 500 common stocks that is generally considered representative of the U.S. stock market.

-6Bloomberg Barclays U.S. Government/Credit Bond Index is a broad-based flagship benchmark that measures the non-securitized component of the U.S. Aggregate Index.
+6Bloomberg U.S. Government/Credit Bond Index is a broad-based flagship benchmark that measures the non-securitized component of the U.S. Aggregate Index.
 It includes investment-grade, U.S. dollar-denominated, fixed-rate treasuries, government-related and corporate securities.

 It is not possible to invest directly in an index.